-Charts in Jetpack compose - Create Bar Chart with Jetpack compose
+Charts in Jetpack compose - Jetpack Compose Bar Chart Tutorial: Build Animated Charts with Code Examples

-In this jetpack compose tutorial example, we will see how to create Bar Chart using Jetpack Compose.
+Jetpack Compose has revolutionized Android UI development with its declarative approach to building user interfaces.
+This tutorial will guide you through building a bar chart using Jetpack Compose, a modern toolkit for crafting beautiful and responsive user interfaces in Android.
+We will see how to create Bar Chart using Jetpack Compose.
 Jetpack Compose is a cutting-edge toolkit for creating native Android user interfaces.It simplifies and accelerates UI development on Android by using minimal code, powerful tools, and explicit Kotlin APIs.
 Compose supports material design ideas.
 Many of its UI elements are built with material design in mind right out of the box.

 A bar chart, also known as a bar graph, is a type of chart or graph that uses rectangular bars with heights or lengths proportional to the values they represent to display categorical data.